-Most of my posts are geared toward women, but I’ve gotten several requests on Facebook for natural skincare options for men, aa shaving is a big part of skin care for most men.
+Most of my posts are geared toward women, but I’ve gotten several requests on Facebook for natural skincare and shaving options for men, since shaving is one of the biggest parts of skin care for most men.

 While I obviously have no firsthand experience with this, I interviewed by husband and did some research on The Art of Manliness about the best shaving options for men.